-Further work will be done at pace to further refine the preferred route, with designation between Te Hana and Whangārei expected to be lodged by the end of 2026.
+Further work will be done at pace to refine the preferred route, with consents and designation expected to be lodged by mid-2026 for the Alternative to the Brynderwyn Hills section, and designation for the rest of the corridor between Te Hana and Whangārei by the end of 2026.
 NZTA will continue to work closely with iwi and hapū partners, communities and businesses.
-Engagement is underway with affected landowners.
+Engagement is underway with affected landowners, beginning with the Alternative to the Brynderwyn Hills section.